-Accounting is offered as the core field of study in all three double major programmes.
+Accounting is offered as the core field of study in all the three double major programmes.
+Bachelor of Business (Business Administration) is a new offering for students who want to study business with less emphasis on accounting.
 The choices are as follows:

-- Accounting and Entrepreneurship (Double Major) - Accounting and Information Systems (Double Major) - Accounting and Management (Double Major)
+- Accounting and Entrepreneurship (Double Major) - Accounting and Information Systems (Double Major) - Accounting and Management (Double Major) - Business Administration